hernantz/classyconf/docs/source/loaders.rst

 .. code-block:: python

-    from classyconf import Configuration, NOT_SET
-    from classyconf.loaders import CommandLine

     import argparse
+    from classyconf import ClassyConf, Value, NOT_SET, CommandLine

     parser = argparse.ArgumentParser(description='Does something useful.')
     parser.add_argument('--debug', '-d', dest='debug', default=NOT_SET, help='set debug mode')

+    class AppConf(ClassyConf):
+        DEBUG = Value(default=False)

-    config = Configuration(loaders=[CommandLine(parser=parser)])
+    config = AppConf(loaders=[CommandLine(parser=parser)])
-    print(config('debug', default=False, cast=config.boolean))
+    print(config.DEBUG)

 Something to notice here is the :py:const:`NOT_SET<classyconf.loaders.NOT_SET>` value.
 CLI parsers often force you to put a default value so that they don't fail.
 In that case, to play nice with classyconf, you must set one.
 But that would break the discoverability chain that classyconf encourages.
 So by setting this special default value, you will allow classyconf to keep the lookup going.

 The :py:func:`get_args<classyconf.loaders.get_args>` function converts the argparse parser's values to a dict that ignores